ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

 In the paper *Dissecting Span Identification Tasks with Performance Prediction*, Papay et al., profiled various NER datasets using the following
-characteristics: span length, span frequency, span distinctiveness, and boundary distinctiveness.
+characteristics:

-- **Span Length**: describes how long on average a span is in tokens.
+1. **Span Length**: describes how long on average a span is in tokens.
-- **Span Frequency**: describes how often a particular span entity occurs in the dataset.
+2. **Span Frequency**: describes how often a particular span entity occurs in the dataset.
-- **Span Distinctiveness**: describes how distinct the words are inside the spans compared to the corpus.
+3. **Span Distinctiveness**: describes how distinct the words are inside the spans compared to the corpus.
 Computed as the KL-divergence of their unigram distributions.
-- **Boundary Distinctiveness**: describes how distinct the span boundaries are compared to the rest of the corpus.
+4. **Boundary Distinctiveness**: describes how distinct the span boundaries are compared to the rest of the corpus.
 Computed as the KL-divergence of their unigram distributions.